 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is a very time-consuming, expensive and uncertain process that takes years to complete.
 Our operations have consumed substantial amounts of cash since inception, and we expect our expenses to increase in connection with our ongoing activities, particularly as we conduct clinical trials of, and seek marketing approval for, our product candidates and advance our other programs.
 Other unanticipated costs may also arise.
 Because the design and outcome of our ongoing and anticipated clinical trials are highly uncertain, we cannot reasonably estimate the actual amount of resources and funding that will be necessary to successfully complete the development and commercialization of any product candidate we develop.
-Based on our research and development plans, we believe that the net proceeds from this offering, together with our existing cash will be sufficient to fund our operations for and offering of the contain substantial additional funding in connection with our continuing operations and planned research and clinical development activities.
+Based on our research and development plans, we believe that the net proceeds from this offering, together with our existing cash, will be sufficient to fund our operations for and planned research and clinical development activities.
 Our future capital requirements will depend on many factors, including: